 Winery Outfits: What to Wear Wine Tasting (and what NOT to wear)

-Whether you are planning a getaway to the vineyards of California or have a date night planned with the hubby, this post will cover everything you need to know about winery outfits.
-We have done our research on what to wear wine tasting and are sharing 13 of the best outfits by season.
-But first, if you have not been to a winery before, there are some cardinal rules to follow when dressing for a day of wine tasting.
+We have done our research on what to wear wine tasting and are also sharing 13 of the best outfits by season.
+But first, if you have not been to a winery before, there are some basic rules to follow when dressing for a day of wine tasting.

 Affiliate links may be used in this post.
 To learn more, please review our full disclosure statement below (on mobile) or to the right (on desktop).
 Also, as an Amazon Associate, I earn from qualifying purchases.
 Thanks for your support!